 The overall coverage is about 3-feet by 3-feet when you’re suspending the light from 18 to 24-inches.
 As your plants grow, it’s easy to adjust the height but if you’re looking to grow more than 1 plant you might want to get more than unit.
 Thankfully the Releadro 300W grow light is affordable enough to buy more than a single unit.

 Great value usually comes in small packages.
 With a 300-watt row light, you can utilize a small space to grow high-quality cannabis.
 These lights are almost always energy efficient and stay cool because of their size.

-But, what creates great value for the best 300w LED grow light is the full spectrum of light, infrared, ultraviolet, and par map.
+But, what creates great value is the full spectrum of light, infrared, ultraviolet, and par map.
 You should also consider the intensity of lights.
 You want a light that will most closely mimic the suns natural rays!